kabirpathak/kabirpathak.github.io/README.md

 ### Overview:
 Hi, this is my blog.
 This has been created and hosted using Jekyll and github-pages respectively.
-I've used the [mediumish](https://github.com/wowthemesnet/mediumish-theme-jekyll), with some changes.
+I've used the [mediumish](https://github.com/wowthemesnet/mediumish-theme-jekyll) theme, with some changes.

 Hosted here: https://kabirpathak.github.io